 Gather the family, bundle up, and head to Reston Town Center for a day of holiday fun.
 Kids start the day with the popular Gingerbread Man Mile fun run, with shorter routes for tots and four to five-year-olds.
 At 11:00, watch the annual Thanksgiving parade, which grows larger and more impressive every year.
 Photos with Santa, mini-train rides, and live entertainment fill the afternoon, Christmas tree lighting and sing-along at 6:00, and carriage rides from 6:30 to 10:00.
 When you need a break to warm up, check out the gingerbread village in the lobby of the Hyatt.

-We’re happy that several favorite November events in Northern Virginia are returning this year, but it’s hard to see so many cancelations.
+We’re happy that several favorite November events in Northern Virginia are back this year and we hope to see more return in 2022.
 Whether you attend special events or create your own seasonal fun, we wish you a happy and fun-filled November.